 If you are having trouble visualizing how a rug size fits a specific room, here is a trick to help you.
 Before you go rug shopping, measure out a floor space based on the size you think you'd require, according to the standard sizes listed above.
 Then, using removable masking tape or something similar that will not damage your floor, tape off the area you just measured.
 You will be able to see the outline of where the rug would end, helping you to see how a rug of that size would fit into your space.
 Once you are satisfied with the size of your taped-off area, you are ready to go rug shopping!

 One Final Point

-Finally, there is one last rule about determining the size of an area rug: rules are made to be broken!
-The above 'rules' are merely guidelines; you alone can determine what is best for your home because you are the one who has to live in it!
-Your home should be a reflection of you, so if you feel like breaking any of the above rules, I say go for it!
+Finally, there is one last rule about determining the size of an area rug: rules are made to be broken.
+These are only guidelines, and only you can determine what is best for your home because you are the one who has to live in it.
+The main thing is to take your time with the decision and shop around, since investing in a quality area rug is a major expense.
+Your home should be a reflection of your taste, so if you feel like breaking any of the rules, go for it.